rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 In addition to being a subsequence, any event executed in between two nodes of a section belongs to an associated node.
 To be more accurate, any event in between entering a section's first and exiting a section's last node belongs to an associated node.
-That is, because (1) all nodes must be associated while they are being entered and (2) the section's default scope ends with the first exit event of a presequent (i.e. with regards to the first node) and unassociated node.
+That is because (1) all nodes must be associated while they are being entered and (2) the section's default scope ends with the first exit event of a presequent (i.e. with regards to the first node) and unassociated node.